 Free to acclimatize, relax and enjoy the magnificent snow clapped peaks, flora & Fauna and mountain landscape.
 Dinner and overnight stay at the camp.

 Early morning enjoy the sunrise on high peaks.
-After breakfast trek down to Bhojwassa.
-Arrive Bhojwassa and camp.
+After breakfast trek down to Chirbasa.
+Arrive Chirbasa stay in camp.
 Dinner and overnight stay at the camp.

 Morning after breakfast trek down to Gangotri, where our car will be waiting for us.
 Then drive to Uttarkashi.
-Dinner and overnight stay at the Camp.
+Dinner and overnight stay at the hotal.

 Morning after breakfast drive to Rishikesh.
 On arrival Rishikesh Tour End.